 (5) Labeling requirements.
 Allowances claimed under the Tier 2/3 or Tier 4 equipment flexibility programs must be labeled, as appropriate, per the following:

 (A) Engine labeling.
-Except for engines used in flexibility allowances prior to January 1, 2007, engine manufacturers shall meet the labeling requirements provided in Section 2424 with the following substitutions:
+Except for engines used in flexibility allowances prior to January 1, 2007, engine manufacturers shall meet the labeling requirements provided in Section 2424, except that manufacturers may omit the family emission limits from the label only if the limits are more stringent than the emissions standards, with the following substitutions:

 For flexibility engines meeting previous year emission requirements, the engine manufacturer shall substitute the following for the statement of compliance required in Sections 2424(c)(1)(E)6. and 2424(c)(2):